tmielke/fuse-demos/Camel/Camel-WMQ-AMQ-XA-TX-JBossFuse6.0/README.md

    that supports pooling and also the NamedXAResource interface.
    This was the start of the jmspool project hosted a github. https://github.com/fusesource/jmspool.
-   As of ActiveMQ 5.9.0 this jmspool project was moved to the ActiveMQ source code base and can be found in the activemq-jms-pool directory of the source tree.
    In order to have WebSphereMQ participating fully into the XA transaction, you need to wrap the WMQ JMS driver into this generic ConnectionFactory.
    This is done in this demo, see camel-context.xml.